Multiple people charged in connection to Matthew Perry’s death | KRDO

 Struggle with addiction

-When announcing the charges on Thursday, Estrada said investigators believe Perry “fell back into addiction” in Fall 2023 and noted Perry’s vulnerability as a recovering addict.
+When announcing the charges on Thursday, Estrada said investigators believe Perry “fell back into addiction” last fall and noted Perry’s vulnerability as a recovering addict.

 Estrada alleged that Plasencia worked with Dr. Mark Chavez to supply Perry with Ketamine, which Perry’s assistant, Kenneth Iwamasa, would inject the actor with despite having no medical training.